 Sheppard, William “Bill” J.

-Mr. Sheppard prepares meticulously for any task at hand.
-He understands that only the most extensive preparation will result in effective representation of his clients.
-In order to be thorough, Mr. Sheppard also makes sure that he knows and understands his clients, as well as the circumstances that have resulted in their need for legal representation.
-Whether a case must be fought in the courtroom or resolved through negotiation, Mr. Sheppard brings nothing short of the most thorough preparation, skill and diligence for the protection of his clients’ interests.
+Mr. Sheppard prepared meticulously for any task at hand.
+He understood that only the most extensive preparation would result in effective representation of his clients.
+In order to be thorough, Mr. Sheppard also made sure that he knew and understood his clients, as well as the circumstances that resulted in their need for legal representation.
+Whether a case must be fought in the courtroom or resolved through negotiation, Mr. Sheppard brought nothing short of the most thorough preparation, skill and diligence for the protection of his clients’ interests.
 Through his mentorship, he passed these traits on to the other partners at the firm.

 After serving as a First Lieutenant in the United States Army in Korea, Mr. Sheppard graduated from the University of Florida College of Law, where he served as Executive Editor of the Florida Law Review.
 Mr. Sheppard began his legal career in the fields of real estate and banking, before founding his own firm, which he dedicated to the pursuit of criminal defense and civil rights advocacy.

-His accomplishments have been further recognized by his appointments to membership on the Florida Governor’s Advisory Committee on Corrections, the Middle District of Florida Civil Justice Reform Act Commission, and a term as chair for the Judicial Nominating Commission for the Fourth Judicial Circuit of Florida.
-Additionally, Mr. Sheppard has been recognized by his receipt of several awards including the Nelson Poynter Civil Liberties Award from the American Civil Liberties Union on two occasions.
+His accomplishments were further recognized by his appointments to membership on the Florida Governor’s Advisory Committee on Corrections, the Middle District of Florida Civil Justice Reform Act Commission, and a term as chair for the Judicial Nominating Commission for the Fourth Judicial Circuit of Florida.
+Additionally, Mr. Sheppard was recognized by his receipt of several awards including the Nelson Poynter Civil Liberties Award from the American Civil Liberties Union on two occasions.

 He was recently featured prominently in the book Fifty Years of Justice: A History of the U.S. District Court for the Middle District of Florida by James M. Dunham, published on June 9, 2015 by the University Press of Florida.